Milestones 0 – 12 Months

 4 – 6 months – Responding.
 By this age Bill is learning to respond by smiling and cooing in response to a particular caregiver, and this response is likely to be followed by positive feedback from the caregiver, encouraging the infant to respond more.
 Crying begins to indicate different needs and emotions and Bill learns to reject by turning his head.

 6 – 12 months – Communication is a two-way process.
 Bill is now responding to expression of emotion and sees communication as a two-way process.
 He has a desire to interact and may nod, wave and clap.
 Bill wants to get the attention of others and may do this vocally, becoming excited at familiar people.
 Shared attention and sharing experiences like looking at pictures becomes an enjoyable event for Bill.
 He is now learning that communication is fun and that by initiating communication he receives a positive response, this makes him want to initiate more and more.

-Age 0 – 12 months – Receptive language (comprehension, perceiving and understanding) and cognition
+Age 0 – 12 months – Receptive Language (comprehension, perceiving and understanding) and Cognition Milestones

 Birth – 3 months – Responding.
 At this age Bill will not be understanding what is being communicated but will begin to respond to the face of a familiar person by quietening or smiling.

 4 – 6 months – Making sense of sounds.
 At this age, Bill is starting to make some sense of the world around him and beginning to localize the sound source, respond to his own name, discriminate between a familiar carer and a stranger’s voice, and between angry and friendly tones.
 Bill will also start to explore, reaching out for objects and bringing objects to his mouth.